The College Application Process: How to Apply to College (With Timeline)

 Be mindful of the appropriate use of artificial intelligence tools before you start working on your application essays.

 Write your common application personal statement (if you are applying to the University of California consider writing the Personal Insights Questions to begin.)
 Learn how to write a strong personal statement from my article What ChatGPT Can Teach Us About How to Write a Strong College Application.
 If you are planning an engineering major, you will find helpful guidance in my article How to Write a Standout College Essay for Engineering Applications.
 Likewise, if you plan to major in computer science, my article How to Write a Standout College Essay for Computer Science (CS) Applications is a valuable resource.
+Students often ask whether unusual topics are appropriate for college essays; the answer is usually yes, as long as the essay reveals how the student thinks and grows.
+We discuss this in our article on writing a college essay about video games and other unconventional topics.

 Complete the main common application (i.e., the parts of the common application that go to all schools.)
 Do not complete school specific application components before August 1.